feather-rs/feather/docs/src/quill/getting-started.md

 ```

 ## Creating a new plugin
-To create a new plugin in an exisiting directory
+To create a new plugin in an existing directory
 ```sh
 cargo quill init [path]
 ```